-Each semester this course focuses on a series of Special Topics in Administrative Law.
-Special Topics are those that address emerging issues, current developments, and issues of particular interest that require greater in-depth analyses and discussion.
-Accordingly, a portion of the subject matter covered in this course will vary from year to year.
+To keep the subject matter of the course fresh, to stay abreast of the latest developments in administrative law, and to address student interests, a portion of the subject matter covered in this course will vary from year to year.
 Topics covered previously have included: Oversight and Independent Investigations; Presidential Power, Executive Orders, National Emergencies & States of Exception; Government Benefits and the Termination of Benefits; Access to Justice; Structural Reform; and Executive Privilege.

 Through deep analyses of these Special Topics, students will gain a greater understanding of the laws and doctrines governing the administrative practices of federal government agencies and judicial review.
 The final paper in this course satisfies the Upper Division Writing Requirement.